Sometimes, the best surprises are the ones that are right in front of us all along.

 I won’t go into much detail here about Terrace – you can either click the link at the bottom of this post, or do an internet search for “Terrace Mill” to visit the historic district’s website.
 But what an “OMG” moment it was, seeing this area for the first time.
 There was a festival going on with people milling about and waving as I gawked my way through.
 Doing my best to take in all the scenery yet keep one eye on the road, I was purposely lagging behind, not really wanting to leave this place just yet.
 But the others were parked on the shoulder of the road, patiently waiting near the highway.
 True, this first trip was a little rushed.
 But I’ll make a return trip one day soon.
-(Update: I did just that, Sept.
-2012.
-You can see photos here.
-The page will open in a new window.)
+(Update: I did just that, in Sept.
+2012. ) For anyone in the vicinity, the experience is highly recommended.

 Another hidden gem, discovered.

 A second weekend found me on a route known as the “Meander”.
 The Meander includes a pretty sizeable group of western Minnesota artists who, in an area that roughly follows the course of the Minnesota River valley, open their studios and homes to visitors.
 By the carload the visitors come, from points all over the map.
 They come to view, appreciate, and purchase pieces of artists’ souls that are set before them.
 There are world-class artisans dwelling among us.
 Yet like most area residents, I knew little about the wealth of creative talent that’s here.
 I do now, though.
 And all it took was a short Meander.